All-charm tetraquarks at hadron colliders: A high-precision fragmentation perspective

 A robust phenomenological study demands a careful and systematic evaluation of theoretical uncertainties.
 In this work, we isolate and quantify the dominant sources of uncertainty entering our framework, encompassing both perturbative and nonperturbative contributions.
 This separation enables us to assess the impact of each component individually, as well as their combined effect on collider observables.
 Specifically, we account for the following contributions: \begin{itemize}

 \item[$(a)$] \textbf{Perturbative H-MHOUs}.
-These correspond to missing higher-order uncertainties associated with the perturbative hard factor(s).
+These correspond to missing higher-order uncertainties associated with the perturbative hard factor(s), beyond the implemented $\NLLp$ accuracy.
 They are estimated through variations of the renormalization and factorization scales around their central values by factors between $1/2$ and $2$.

 \item[$(b)$] \textbf{Perturbative F-MHOUs}.
-These originate from the perturbative uncertainty affecting the initial conditions of the FFs at the starting scale.
-As detailed in Sec.~\ref{ssec:FFs_TQ4Q20}, we adopt a replicalike uncertainty-quantification strategy based on multi-scale variations, where $\mathcal{O}(100)$ configurations are generated by varying the relevant scales within the range $[1/2,\,2]$ around their natural values.
-The resulting ensemble defines an uncertainty band through its envelope, thereby providing a robust estimate of missing higher-order effects in the FF evolution.
+These originate from the perturbative uncertainty affecting the initial conditions of the FFs at the starting scale, as well as their residual fragmentation-scale dependence.
+As detailed in Sec.~\ref{ssec:FFs_TQ4Q20}, we adopt a replicalike uncertainty-quantification strategy based on multiscale variations, where $\mathcal{O}(100)$ configurations are generated by varying the relevant scales within the range $[1/2,\,2]$ around their natural values.
+The resulting ensemble defines an uncertainty band through its envelope, thereby providing a robust estimate of missing higher-order effects in the FF evolution affecting the perturbative fragmentation sector.
 To the best of our knowledge, this represents the first application of a replica-based MHOU framework to bound-state fragmentation, including exotic hadronic systems.

 \item[$(c)$] \textbf{Nonperturbative LDMEs}.
 These encode the long-distance, hadron-specific dynamics governing the hadronization stage.
 Their uncertainties are estimated by varying the relevant matrix elements within ranges compatible with potential-model calculations, as detailed in Sec.~\ref{ssec:FFs_initial_scale}.
 The resulting bands quantify the sensitivity of collider observables to hadronization-model assumptions.